Alexander Langsdorf Jr.: Life and career

 He continued to urge against expansion of nuclear weapons.
 He helped found Bulletin of the Atomic Scientists, and his wife Martyl Langsdorf designed the 1947 cover of the publication which debuted the Doomsday Clock.
 Langsdorf also invented the diffusion cloud chamber and the reactor oscillator.

+In 1953, the Langsdorfs moved into the Paul Schweikher House and Studio in Schaumburg, Illinois.
 Langsdorf died in Elmhurst, Illinois, from complications from hip surgery.